UPPS 04.01.11 - Risk Management of Information Resources

 Risk assessment is a vehicle for systematically identifying and evaluating the vulnerabilities of and threats to an information resource.
 Risk assessment is an essential component of any security and risk management program.
 Absolute security must assure protection against all threats is unachievable.
 Risk assessment provides a framework for weighing losses that might occur in the absence of an effective security control against the costs of implementing the control.
 Risk management is intended to ensure that reasonable measures are employed to protect against the most probable and impactful threats.

-Owners and their designated custodians shall complete risk assessments as provided by the ISO (or designee), most often occurring annually or biennially, depending on the classification of data or the information resource.
-The scope of this assessment may include departmentally- administered information resources that store, process, or access information.
-The assessment must include a classification of each information resource according to its need for security protection (e.g., the need to maintain confidentiality, integrity, and availability) (see Section 02.08).
+* Owners and their designated custodians shall complete risk assessments as provided by the CISO, or designee, most often occurring biennially, depending on the classification of data or the information resource and category of the information system or system component.
+The scope of this assessment may include departmentally-administered information resources that store, process, or access information in addition to information resources administered by IT.

 Owners may opt to commission additional risk assessments as necessary.
-For example, the Student Health Center may commission a third party to conduct a risk assessment pertaining to HIPAA compliance in addition to annual, ISO-led assessments.
-Third-party risk assessors are subject to evaluation by the ISO (or designee).
+For example, the Student Health Center may commission a third party to conduct a risk assessment pertaining to HIPAA compliance in addition to recurring, CISO-led assessments.
+Third-party risk assessors are subject to evaluation by the CISO, or designee.

-The ISO (or designee), shall periodically (at least annually) complete or commission a risk assessment of the information resources considered essential to the university’s critical mission and functions and shall recommend to the owners and custodians of these resources appropriate risk mitigation measures, technical controls, and procedural safeguards.
+* The CISO, or designee, shall periodically (at least biennially) complete or commission a risk assessment of the information resources considered essential to the university’s critical mission and functions and shall recommend to the owners and custodians of these resources appropriate risk mitigation measures, technical controls, and procedural safeguards.
 The assessment may incorporate self-assessment questionnaires, vulnerability scans, scans for confidential information, and penetration testing.
 Findings and recommendations shall be provided to the owners and custodians of the information assets.

-The ISO (or designee), shall periodically (at least annually) report on the status and effectiveness of security controls and residual institutional risks to information resources (see TAC 202.71(a)).
+The CISO, or designee , shall periodically (at least annually) report on the status and effectiveness of security controls and residual institutional risks to information resources (see TAC 202.71(a)).
 This report shall be presented to the president and President’s Cabinet.